-Collecting Object Listing For A Directory
+Collecting Object Listing For Directory

 For investigation of certain situations, it could be necessary to collect a listing of objects in a directory where the backup data is stored.
 In this article, we describe the optimal approaches to perform such action for local and cloud directories.

-Cloud directory listing
+- Cloud directory listing

 In order to collect a listing of the cloud-bound directory (or the entire bucket/container), first make sure to download a freeware MSP360 Explorer application for your cloud vendor (Amazon S3, Microsoft Azure, Google Cloud, OpenStack).

-Install the application and add your storage account during the first launch, or later in the "File" tab -> "Add New Account".
+Install the application and add your storage account during the first launch, or later in the File > Add New Account.

-Find the required container or the directory within it that needs to be listed, right-click on it, and use the "Export object list to CSV" option:
+Find the required container / directory to list, right-click on it, and use the Export object list to CSV option:

 The resulting CSV file will contain a comprehensive listing of all objects stored in the container or the directory.